sayedh/awsSAM-Lambda-app/README.md

 # aws SAM app with Lambda
-In this project initialize and deploy a simple API using aws SAM.
+In this project you can initialize and deploy a simple API using aws SAM.

 ## Technologies Used
 * aws SAM